jaxbot/club/_pages/workshops/intro-to-git.md

 Before we move onto editing a remote repository, let's learn how to branch and merge changes.

 Branching is so that you can make all of your changes, make sure they work, and then merge the main branch back into it to make sure your changes keep up to date with any changes anyone else made.
+An example of this is if you want to test out some change you want to make but don't want to affect anyone else's code or the main code base.

 Let’s branch off of the master branch to make some changes.